-Dennison Elementary School is a public elementary school in Evergreen.
-624 students go to Dennison Elementary School and are mostly White, non-Hispanic; Asian/Pacific Islander; and Asian.
-8% of the 624 students here are paying reduced lunch prices.
+Dennison Elementary School is a public middle school in East Pleasant View.
+625 students go to Dennison Elementary School and identify primarily as White, non-Hispanic; Asian/Pacific Islander; and Multiracial.
+8% of the 625 students here get reduced lunch prices.
 The ratio of students to teachers at Dennison Elementary School is 17:1.
-South Lakewood Elementary School is one of the nearest elementary schools.
+Creighton Middle School is one of the nearest middle schools.

 - Drawing painting